wakeful/trick/README.md

 ### Complex scenario

 > [!TIP]
 > Sometimes only a few roles in the chain have useful permissions.
-Instead of waiting for the next jump, we can just
+Instead of waiting for the next jump, we can pick the
-> pick the roles that matter to us.
+> roles that matter to us.

 ```shell
 trick -role arn::42::role-a -role arn::42::role-b \